bytewax/bytewax/docs/articles/concepts/joins.md

 join_eg.check_emails: ('456', 'hive@bytewax.io')
 ```

+We took the input items, removed field names, and converted them to
+`(key, value)` 2-tuples with a distinct string key to put them the
+necessary format to do the join.

 ### Complete Joins

 When doing a join in a SQL database, you look at the keys contained in